Improved constraints on Higgs boson self-couplings with quartic and cubic power dependencies of the cross section: Renormalization in the framework

-where the full one-loop real contributions are combined with the other NNLO QCD corrections in the large $m_t$ limit.
-Compared with Eq. (\ref{eq:lokappa}), the QCD corrections are so significant that each term in $\kappa_{\lambda_{\rm 3H}}$ has more than doubled.
+In this expression, the full one-loop real contributions are merged with other NNLO QCD corrections in the large $m_t$ limit.
+It is worth noting that the effects of QCD corrections are substantial, with each term in $\kappa_{\lambda_{\rm 3H}}$ more than doubling compared to the LO expression.

 The EW corrections would change the above function form in two aspects.
-First, the coefficients of the quadratic, linear, and constant terms would be changed.
-However, the magnitude is only a few percent as indicated by the calculation in Ref. \cite{Bi:2023bnq}.
-This kind of correction marginally affects the constraints on Higgs self-coupling and thus is neglected in our study.
-Second, higher power or new dependence on the Higgs self-couplings arises.
-One can see in Fig.~\ref{figNLO_HH} some typical two-loop Feynman diagrams, which would make contributions of order $\lambda_{\rm 3H}^3$, $\lambda_{\rm 3H}^2$, $\lambda_{\rm 4H} \lambda_{\rm 3H}$, $\lambda_{\rm 4H}$ to the amplitudes.
-As a result, the cross section would then contain the quartic and cubic $\lambda_{\rm 3H}$ terms and start to be sensitive to the quartic Higgs self-coupling $\lambda_{\rm 4H}$.
-It is the purpose of our work to investigate these corrections, which are labeled by $\delta \sigma_{\rm EW}^{\kappa_\lambda}$ below, and their impact on the constraints for the Higgs self-couplings.
+Firstly, the coefficients of the quadratic, linear, and constant terms are altered by the corrections induced by virtual gauge bosons.
+However, the overall impact is relatively minor, typically amounting to only a few percent, as reported in Ref. \cite{Bi:2023bnq}.
+Given this negligible influence on the constraints related to the Higgs self-coupling, these corrections are deemed insignificant for the purposes of our study and are consequently omitted.
+Secondly, higher power or new dependence on the Higgs self-couplings arises due to the corrections induced by virtual Higgs bosons.
+One can see in Fig.~\ref{figNLO_HH} some typical two-loop Feynman diagrams, which give contributions of order $\lambda_{\rm 3H}^3$, $\lambda_{\rm 3H}^2$, $\lambda_{\rm 4H} \lambda_{\rm 3H}$, $\lambda_{\rm 4H}$ to the amplitudes.
+As a result, the cross section now contains new quartic and cubic powers of $\lambda_{\rm 3H}$ and starts to be sensitive to the quartic Higgs self-coupling $\lambda_{\rm 4H}$.
+It is the goal of our work to assess these corrections, denoted by $\delta \sigma_{\rm EW}^{\kappa_\lambda}$, and their impact on the constraints on the Higgs self-couplings.